Vaschi/beginner-friendly-course-list/README.md

  ### [Deep Learning Prerequisites: The Numpy Stack in Python (V2+)](https://www.udemy.com/course/deep-learning-prerequisites-the-numpy-stack-in-python/)
 - **Platform:** Udemy
-- **Description:** isn’t for total Python beginners, intended to prepare you to study deep learning and data science.Focuses on the Numpy Stack,Other topics covered include Pandas, Scipy, and Matplotlib.
+- **Description:** Is not for total Python beginners, intended to prepare you to study deep learning and data science.Focuses on the Numpy Stack,Other topics covered include Pandas, Scipy, and Matplotlib.
 - **Duration:** 5 hours and 54 minutes
 - **Cost:** 💲74.99 , [🏷️ 90% off](#coupon)
 - **Prerequisites:** matrix arithmetic and basic Python coding